MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-10-15-devops-for-mobile-foundation-on-ICP.md

 ![GIT Repository for Adapter Tests]({{site.baseurl}}/assets/blog/2018-10-15-devops-for-mobile-foundation-on-ICP/Git_repo_for_app_adapter.png)

-This job also require the same set of parameters that was mentioned in the previous job.
-The parameters are referred in scripts that is used to automate the job.
+This job also requires the same set of parameters that was mentioned in the previous job.
+The parameters are referred in scripts that are used to automate the job.
-The script first gets the deployment end-point of MF.
-The MF end-point is then used to register confidential client that is required to test adapter endpoint from the unit tests.
-The screen snapshot of the script is shown below, the complete script is available from the attachment.
+The script first gets the deployment endpoint of MF.
+The MF endpoint is then used to register confidential client that is required to test adapter endpoint from the unit tests.
+The screenshot of the script is shown below, the complete script is available from the attachment.

 ![Test Adapter Script]({{site.baseurl}}/assets/blog/2018-10-15-devops-for-mobile-foundation-on-ICP/test_adapters_script.png)

 ### Build And Deploy Apps
-Any app changes commited to the git repository can be built using this job.
+Any app changes committed to the git repository can be built using this job.
 In this DevOps pipeline, we are using Fastlane for building the Android app.
 The app that is built is then published to another git repository to be used later in the *test_app_with_bitbar* Jenkins job.
-The git repository for apps is same as the git repo that is used for adapter.
+The git repository for apps is the same as the git repo that is used for adapters.

 ![GIT Repository for MF Apps and Adapter]({{site.baseurl}}/assets/blog/2018-10-15-devops-for-mobile-foundation-on-ICP/Git_repo_for_app_adapter.png)

-The parameters required for the runing the script includes the ICP cluster details and credentials to login to the ICP as well as the git url for publishing the app that is built.
-In this DevOps pipeline, we use the GIT Push Token, that can be found from the GIT settings page.
-You need to use your own GIT repo for publishing the app and provide the GIT details such as url, token and publish url as shown in the image below.
+The parameters required for the running the script includes the ICP cluster details and credentials to log in to the ICP as well as the git URL for publishing the app, which is built.
+In this DevOps pipeline, we use the GIT Push Token that can be found from the GIT settings page.
+You need to use your own GIT repo for publishing the app and you will need to provide the GIT details such as URL, token and publish URL as shown in the image below.

 ![Build And Deploy Apps Job Parameters]({{site.baseurl}}/assets/blog/2018-10-15-devops-for-mobile-foundation-on-ICP/build_and_deploy_app_parameters.png)

-The scripts for automating building and deploying the app uses Fastlane for building the android app and mfpdev cli for registering the app with MF deployed on ICP.
-It uses the git commands to publish the .apk file that was built by Fastlane.
+The scripts for automating building and deploying the app uses Fastlane for building the Android app and `mfpdev` CLI for registering the app with MF deployed on ICP.
+It uses git commands to publish the `.apk` file that was built by Fastlane.

 ![Build And Deploy Apps Script]({{site.baseurl}}/assets/blog/2018-10-15-devops-for-mobile-foundation-on-ICP/build_and_deploy_app_scripts.png)

-Once the job is successfully completed, the app would have registered with MF running on ICP as shown in the image
+Once the job is successfully completed, the app would have registered with MF running on ICP as shown in the image.

 ![Apps Deployed on MF on ICP]({{site.baseurl}}/assets/blog/2018-10-15-devops-for-mobile-foundation-on-ICP/apps_deployed_MF_on_ICP.png)